golang/vscode-go/docs/debugging.md

 *   Supported modes
     *   `local`: attaches to a local process
+		* The binary must be built with `go build -gcflags=all="-N -l"` to disable inlining and optimizations that can interfere with debugging.
     *   `remote`: attaches to an in-progress debug session run by an external server

 You can debug an already running program using the `local` mode type configuration.
 The Go extension will start `dlv-dap` and configure it to attach to the specified process.
 Users can select the process to debug with one of the following options: